Build System

 - Connectsgdb

 to the Redox image in QEMU.
-Join us on chat if you want to use this.make mount
+Join us on the chat if you want to use this.make mount

 - Mounts the Redox image as a filesystem at$(BUILD)/filesystem